Automattic/custom-metadata/README.md

-# SLD Register Post Types & Taxonomies for WordPress
+# Custom Metada Manager for WordPress

 This code-only developer WordPress plugin allows you to add custom fields to your object types (post, pages, custom post types, users)